SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *I'm trying...
 Alright...
 I'm showing her emotion.*

-Rainbow sighed, "it's hard to explain...
+Rainbow sighed.
+"It's hard to explain...
 I just wanted to show you how much I care...
 I don't deal well with emotions, I'm trying, it's just... you'll understand after breakfast."

 Fluttershy didn't immediately respond, taking a moment to take in her emotional answer.

-Fluttershy said, "okay, I'm looking forward to it," before she hugged Rainbow.
+Fluttershy said, "Okay, I'm looking forward to it," before she hugged Rainbow.

-Rainbow hugged back, "me too."
+Rainbow hugged back.
+"Me too."

 After the hug was over, Fluttershy said, "I'm always here for you, I would never judge you for feeling any way you do."

-"Thanks," Rainbow said, "also, could you not tell anyone, for now?"
+"Thanks," Rainbow said.
+"Also, could you not tell anyone, for now?"

 "Okay," Fluttershy said.